hospotho/Image-Viewer/readme.md

 Since I was using this extension, lot of features were added to this project.

-At 2022-06, I felt tired to update it.
-So, I decided to clear up all those old style messy jQuery code and undertake a complete rewrite of it.
+At 2022-06, I felt tired to update it, so I decided to clear up all those old style messy jQuery code and undertake a complete rewrite of it.

 Rewrite is done, also upgrade to manifest V3. <= Now